 One thing people do check regularly is email.
 So, we decided to create an email notification system that sends a “Daily Digest” version of all of the comments on your VoiceThreads, from the last day. … Continued

 As part of the new Media Browser, we’ve rebuilt our Flickr import feature to make it much faster and most importantly to enable the search and import of images with a Creative Commons License.
 As with the images from the New York Public Library, we will automatically insert a link back to the original web address of the image.
 We hope this makes gathering content faster and easier.

 Our most requested feature of the last year is now live and ready for beta-testing. … Continued

 We’re very happy to announce that over 700,000 historical images from The New York Public Library’s Digital Gallery are now freely and instantly available whenever you’re creating a VoiceThread.
-Our new Media Browser (located in the Upload menu when creating or editing a VoiceThread) allows you to search or browse these primary source materials – maps, photos, drawings, paintings, posters and more, and then import them directly into any VoiceThread. … Continued
+Our new Media Browser (located in the Upload menu when creating or editing a VoiceThread) allows you to search or browse these primary source materials – maps, photos, drawings, paintings, posters and more, and then import them directly into any VoiceThread.
+Links back to the original location of the images on the web are automatically inserted to make citing and attribution easier for you and your students. … Continued

 VoiceThread has been recognized by the American Association of School Librarians (AASL) as one of The Best Websites for Teaching and Learning, a list of ‘tools and resources of exceptional value to inquiry-based teaching and learning.’
 We’re very honored to be recognized by this organization and community, and fully support the vision they’ve set forth in the Standards for the 21st-Century Learner.
 If you’re looking for the language to describe the proper role of technology in education, you can find it within this great document. … Continued